Ramish-Amir/invonix/TAG_FEATURE_README.md

 2. Draw new measurements - they will automatically use the selected tag
 3. For existing measurements without tags, click on any tag badge to assign it
 4. Click on an existing tag badge to remove the tag
+5. **Quick Tag Changes**: Click on the measurement value in pinned labels to open a tag selector dropdown

 ### Viewing Tagged Measurements